 Resource Investing News Featured Stock

-Enertopia Corporation (CNSX:TOP; OTCQB:ENRT) is actively engaged in generating transformative change in the methods for recovery of lithium from brine solutions.
+Enertopia Corporation (CSE:TOP; OTCQB:ENRT) is actively engaged in generating transformative change in the methods for recovery of lithium from brine solutions.
 The company has partnered with Genesis Water Technologies Inc. (GWT), a U.S.-based water purification company, to evaluate the feasibility of employing water treatment technology to recover lithium from brine in a cost-effective, time-efficient and environmentally-friendly process.

 “We see a high potential for opportunity in the lithium space as the cost of the electric drive train reaches parity with the internal combustion engine,” said Robert McAllister, President and CEO of Enertopia.
 “Similar to what happened in the solar photovoltaic market, the cost of a unit of lithium-ion battery production per kilowatt hour has come down exponentially in the past five to seven years.
 Once more than $1,000 per kilowatt hour for energy storage capacity, the cost is now below $400 per kilowatt hour.
 Sometime between 2020 and 2025, the cost to store energy is expected to reach parity with the internal combustion engine, leading to a transformation in demand for electric vehicles.
 This will mark a major positive turning point in the demand for battery-grade lithium.”